Kwon770/kawai-todo-reactnative/README.md

-# Kawai To Do
+# Kawai ToDo

-Kawai To Do App made with React Native
+Kawai ToDo App made with React Native

-## The things what i learn
+## The things what I learn

 ### 1. react-native-uuid

 Use **'react-native-uuid'** from Reactnative, instead of 'uuid'

-'uuid' isn't recognized (tested on Expo)
+'UUID' isn't recognized (tested on Expo)

 ```js
 $ yarn add react-native-uuid